 “We did softball, the Junior Holy Name Society and hung out.
 I last saw him at my going away party when I joined the Holy Cross Brothers.
 The next thing was receiving a letter about his death.
 Vinnie was a good kid.
 Vinnie, you are missed and remembered.”

 I happened to find out about Vincent purely by accident.
 I sing in the church choir at Our Lady of Mount Carmel in the Bronx, Vincent’s neighborhood, and noticed a gold-plated plaque on the lectern one night during rehearsal.
-So, while the choir director was hitting the high notes with the sopranos, I went to investigate.
+So, while the choir director was hitting the high notes with the sopranos, I went over to investigate.
 The plaque said: “Gift of Mr. and Mrs. Cannizzaro, in memory of their son PFC Vincent Cannizzaro, Jr, killed in action, Vietnam, February 26, 1967.”